more-retail/moresso/README.md

-# moresso — Lightweight SSO for Python
+# more-sso-auth — Lightweight SSO for Python

 A small, easy-to-use Single Sign-On (SSO) helper for Python apps and AWS Lambda.